 - Increasing the efficacy and properties of natural substances

 - Production of new protein molecules and chemical materials

 - Genome sequencing

 Cheminformatics uses very large databases.
 To date, several databases have been developed for cataloging molecule data for drug development.

-As part of ongoing research on new molecules with pharmacological properties, and with the goal of obtaining the approval of the FDA and other agencies, a team at the Weizmann Institute and G-INCPM is searching an established database of 38 million molecular fingerprints with the goal of identifying molecules that are similar—or have similar properties—to their query molecule.
+As part of ongoing research on new molecules with pharmacological properties, and with the goal of obtaining the approval of the FDA and other agencies, the team at the Weizmann Institute and G-INCPM is searching an established database of 38 million molecular fingerprints with the goal of identifying molecules that are structurally similar—or have similar properties—to their query molecule.

-To speed up the similarity structure search process, GSI is replacing the Oracle Direct chemical cartridge-based BIOVIA similarity search engine with an APU-based similarity search engine.
-GSI has replaced the Pipeline Pilot “Search Fingerprint Column” component that calls Oracle Database, with a new Python API that calls the Gemini® APU processor and the GSI Numeric Library (GNL).
-In the GNL, GSI has implemented similarity search based on the Tanimoto distance measures.
+To speed up the similarity structure search process, GSI is replacing the Oracle-based BIOVIA Tanimoto search engine with an APU-based Tanimoto search engine.
+GSI has replaced the BIOVIA DIRECT search component in Pipeline Pilot that calls Oracle Database and supports only MDL Public keys fingerprint type, with a new Python API that calls the APU processor and the GSI Search Library (GSL).
+In the GSL, GSI has implemented similarity structure search based on the Tanimoto distance measures.